dwave-examples/distributed-computing/README.md

 The default graph is the partition graph on 100 nodes with 4 partitions with inter-partition edge probability of 0.5 and intra-partition edge probability of 0.001.
-The largest number of nodes allowed for any graph specified can be at most 3,000.
+The largest number of nodes times the number of partitions allowed for any problem instance can be at most 5,000.

 ## Code Overview